Former two-time world middleweight title challenger

 Elsewhere on the undercard, Ring ambassador

-Jhon Orobio (16-0, 14 KOs) scored a pair of second-round knockdowns before an inevitable finish came as the Montreal-based Colombian prospect breezed beyond South African veteran Xolisani Ndongeni.
+Jhon Orobio (16-0, 14 KOs) scored two second-round knockdowns before an inevitable finish came as the Montreal-based Colombian 140-pound prospect breezed beyond South African veteran Xolisani Ndongeni.